SICTCtestin/javajam-loganhue52/README.md

 # JavaJam Coffee Bar Assignment

+This assignment focuses on creating a site for the JavaJam Coffee Bar in order to practice creating an eye-pleasing site for customers to explore.

 # Chapter 2 - Basic HTML Code

 Chapter 2, the first chapter (weird right), includes the Basic HTML code without any css styling or formatting.